-Heat During Races
+The Heat F1 Drivers Deal With During Races

 Formula 1 drivers need to put up with really high temperatures during races.
 Let’s take the most extreme example on the F1 calendar: the Singapore Grand Prix.
 Despite being a night race, the ambient temperature in Singapore can reach 90 degrees Fahrenheit and 80% humidity.

 This sounds punishing enough already, but drivers have to wear fire resistant underwear, a balaclava, a race suit (which is equivalent to 3 clothing layers on its own), gloves and a helmet.
 Then they are strapped into a car where the engine is directly behind the driver’s back.
 The engine temperatures can reach in excess of 4000 degrees Fahrenheit.

 Under normal circumstances, drivers can lift their visors to get a breath of fresh, cool air.
 However, in Singapore with 80% humidity, that is not possible for them.
 A driver’s core temperature can reach up to 110 degrees Fahrenheit during a race.